 A list of exposure determination and control measures (Appendix C) has been developed to identify those tasks and procedures in which employees have the potential for occupational exposure to bloodborne pathogens.
-Occupational exposure is defined as "any reasonably anticipated skin, eye, mucous membrane, or parenteral contact with blood or other potentially infectious materials that may result from the performance of an employee's duties."
-Other potentially infectious materials may include:
+Occupational exposure is defined as "any reasonably anticipated skin, eye, mucous membrane, or parenteral contact with blood or OPIM that may result from the performance of an employee's duties."

-- Saliva in Dental procedures

-- Semen
+OPIMs may include:

-- Vaginal secretions

-- Cerebrospinal fluid surrounds the brain and spinal cord

-- Synovial fluid found in joints (knees, elbows, etc.)

-- Pleural fluid surrounds the lungs

-- Pericardial fluid surrounds the heart

-- Peritoneal fluid surrounds the abdominal organs

-- Amniotic fluid surrounds a fetus

-- Any fluid or solid that is visibly contaminated with blood

-- All body fluids in situations where it is difficult or impossible to differentiate between body fluids.

-- Any "unfixed" tissue or organ (other than intact skin) from a human (living or dead) such as an amputated finger or limb. - HIV or HBV containing cells, tissue cultures, or experimental animal used for HIV/HBV testing.
+- Saliva in Dental procedures - Semen - Vaginal secretions - Cerebrospinal fluid surrounds the brain and spinal cord - Synovial fluid found in joints (knees, elbows, etc.) - Pleural fluid surrounds the lungs - Pericardial fluid surrounds the heart - Peritoneal fluid surrounds the abdominal organs - Amniotic fluid surrounds a fetus - Any fluid or solid that is visibly contaminated with blood - All body fluids in situations where it is difficult or impossible to differentiatebetween body fluids. - Any "unfixed" tissue or organ (other than intact skin) from a human (living or dead) such as an amputated finger or limb. - HIV or HBV containing cells, tissue cultures, or experimental animal used for HIV/HBV testing.